-- 1. the birth of a child - 2. the placement of a child with an AmeriCorps Member through adoption or foster care - 3. serious illness of an AmeriCorps Member's spouse, child or parent - 4. serious illness preventing the AmeriCorps Member from performing his or her essential service duties.
-According to CNCS regulations, a serious health condition is an illness requiring inpatient care or continuing treatment by a health care provider.
+- 1. the birth of a child - 2. the placement of a child with an AmeriCorps Member through adoption or foster care - 3. serious illness of an AmeriCorps Member's spouse, child or parent - 4. serious illness preventing the AmeriCorps Member from performing essential service duties.
+According to AmeriCorps regulations, a serious health condition is an illness requiring inpatient care or continuing treatment by a health care provider.